The Employment Connection Work Opportunity Tax Credit

 THE WOTC CREDIT

-The Work Opportunity Tax Credit Program (WOTC) is designed to encourage employers to hire job seekers from eight targeted groups with barriers to employment.
-The information contained in this booklet incorporates federal legislative revisions effective December 17, 1999.
+The Work Opportunity Tax Credit Program (WOTC) is designed to encourage employers to hire job seekers from nine targeted groups with barriers to employment.
+The information contained in this booklet incorporates federal legislative revisions effective January 1st, 2009.

 • The Full Rate--A credit equal to 40% of the first $6,000 in qualified first year wages, for a maximum credit of $2,400.
 The WOTC certified employee must work a minimum of 400 hours for the employer.